 There are lots of dubious claims and mysterious ingredients, but yes, by trapping water, moisturizing can help with dry skin.

-The great outdoors may be cold and wet during the winter, but inside we live in desertlike conditions.
-Winter heating, particularly if it comes from a forced-air system, creates bone-dry air.
-Water evaporates quickly out of the skin in such parched circumstances.
 Dry skin by itself isn't a medical worry, although serious cases can result in cracks and fissures that invite infection and inflammation.
 The real issue is discomfort — dry skin can be sore, tender to the touch, and often itchy (although not all itchy skin is dry).
-There's also the red, rough, scaly appearance lamented in many advertisements.
+There's also the red, rough, scaly appearance lamented in many advertisements for moisturizers.

 This is one problem that hasn't suffered from lack of attention: there are dozens of creams and lotions for dry skin.
 They are sold as moisturizers, which is more of a marketing term than a medical or scientific one.
 Indeed, routine skin care is a realm where there's little science to be found.
 Well-controlled studies of ingredients are few and far between.
 Companies keep information about ingredients proprietary and are careful to limit claims for what the products do to stay within FDA rules.